 For many years we were taught that diastolic blood pressure counts more.
 That may be true for younger people but we now know that, as people get older, systolic blood pressure becomes more important.
 If you are middle aged or older, systolic blood pressure is a better blood pressure indicator than diastolic of your risk of heart disease and stroke, which are the first- and third-leading causes of death among Americans.
 High blood pressures can lead to other conditions, such as congestive heart failure, kidney damage, dementia and blindness.
 While it cannot be cured, systolic hypertension can be treated and its complications prevented.

-Diastolic Hypertension occurs when the lower number is sustained at levels greater than 90mm Hg.
+Diastolic Hypertension occurs when the lower number is sustained at levels greater than or equal to 80mm Hg.

 Primary (essential) hypertension